KamilBugnoKrk/aux-router/README.md

 - `componentName` - it is translated to a link that contains _(name/...)_.
 You don't have to specify it if the link is within a component that uses AuxRoute
 - `componentValue` - it is translated to a link that contains _(.../value)_
 - `description` - description of the link
+- `activeClassName` - css class that will be applied when the current aux path matches the (name/value)

 ### AuxMainRoute